LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Our Suggested Evaluation Framework and Experiment Results

-\paragraph{Tasks.} We leverage the \textbf{31} diverse environments from~\citep{wang2023bytesized}\footnote{We note that there are 31 environments in~\citep{wang2023bytesized}, however, one environment, i.e., dish-washing, is used as the example for the world model, which is excluded for fair evaluation.} with different tasks varying from daily tasks, e.g., washing clothes, to scientific tasks, e.g., forging keys, and different difficulty levels, i.e., steps to complete the tasks.
-The task suite is more diverse than the widely used environments, e.g., BabyAI~\citep{chevalier2018babyai} and MiniWob++~\citep{shi2017world}.
-A full list of the environments can be found in Appendix~\ref{app:env_task}.
+\textbf{Environments.} {We leverage the \textbf{31} diverse environments from~\citep{wang2023bytesized}\footnote{We note that there are 32 environments in~\citep{wang2023bytesized} and the dish-washing environment is used as the example for the world model, which is excluded for fair evaluation.} with different tasks varying from daily tasks, e.g., washing clothes, to scientific tasks, e.g., forging keys.
+This task suite is more related to the real physical world, including the physical objects, e.g., bulb and bathtub, and the iterations with these physical objects, i.e., turn on the hot tap to improve the temperature of the water in the bathtub.
+Compared with other widely used environments, such as the grid world, e.g., BabyAI~\citep{chevalier2018babyai} and the web environments, e.g., MiniWob++~\citep{shi2017world}, this task suite is more relevant to the common knowledge encoded in the LLMs.
+A full descriptions of the environments is in Appendix~\ref{app:env_task}. }

-\paragraph{Rule-based Policies.} There are various randomness in the environments, including the specific tasks, e.g., the target color can be ``orange'', ``purple'', ``green'', ``black'' in the paint task.
+\textbf{Rule-based Policies.} There are various randomness in the environments, including the specific tasks, e.g., the target color can be ``orange'', ``purple'', ``green'', ``black'' in the paint task.
 However, for each task, only a single playthrough is provided in~\citep{wang2024language}, which is not enough for a comprehensive evaluation of the world model for decision making.
 Therefore, we curate the rule-based policy for each environment and verify the correctness for 200 runs.
-The scripts for the rule-based policies are provided in Appendix~\ref{app:rule_based_policies}, which can help readers to understand the process to complete the tasks, as well as the complexities of tasks.
-We provide the statics of the number of steps to complete the tasks for 200 runs in Figure~\ref{fig:steps_main}.\footnote{The names on the figure may differs from~\citep{wang2023bytesized} for visualization, and please refer to Table~\ref{tab:envs} for correspondence.}
+The scripts for the rule-based policies are provided in Appendix~\ref{app:rule_based_policies}, which can help readers to understand the process to complete the tasks.
+We provide the statics of the number of steps to complete the tasks for 200 runs in Figure~\ref{fig:steps_main}.\footnote{The names on the figure may differ from~\citep{wang2023bytesized} for plotting.
+Please refer to Table~\ref{tab:envs} for correspondence.}